tarinduj/GSoC2020/index.md

 ### Predictive Model

-We experimented with an XGB Model for the dataset from /MultiSource/Applications/SPASS/clause.c module.
+We experimented with an XGB Model for the dataset from _/MultiSource/Applications/SPASS/clause.c_ module.
 We predicted the cluster each function belongs to only using the code features after the first and the thirtieth pass in the pass pipeline with an 85% accuracy.

+## Future Work

+Currently, we are analyzing the code features change over the entire CTMark benchmark suite.
+After we get the clusters and a predictive model over the entire benchmark set, we plan to experiment with eliminating certain passes in the pass pipeline early on to see its effect on compile-time and code optimization.

+We also have a Lightning Talk coming up at the [2020 Virtual LLVM Developers' Meeting](https://llvm.org/devmtg/2020-09/) on our work.